-As can be seen from the table, only a minority (approximately 8%) have a diagnosis of malrotation / volvulus.
-Approximately 60% have evidence of infection and 25% have other surgical problems such as lower GI obstruction.
-If a baby has clear evidence of an alternative explanation for the bilestained vomiting, then there is not the same need or urgency to exclude malrotation as a diagnosis.
+The studies included in this table had different inclusion criteria and some were very selective as they reported outcomes from tertiary referral surgical centres which may influence the reported incidence.
+Some did not report the incidence of infection.
+As can be seen from the table, only a minority (approximately 10%) have a diagnosis of malrotation / volvulus.
+Approximately 8% have evidence of infection and 25% have other surgical problems such as lower GI obstruction.
+If a baby has clear evidence of an alternative explanation for the bile-stained vomiting, then there is not the same need or urgency to exclude malrotation as a diagnosis.

-The importance of performing a contrast study is to rule out malrotation and it is only required in the group where this is necessary.
+The importance of performing a contrast study is to rule out malrotation and it is only required in the group where this is necessary in the absence of another clear diagnosis.

-What Facilities / Personnel are Required for a Centre to Carry Out Contrast Studies (See Appendix 1).
+What Facilities / Personnel are Required for a Centre to Carry Out Contrast Studies?
+(See page 14).